 I had a spare day on a trip to Rome one year and decided it was time to see Herculaneum.
 I took a fast train from Rome to Naples and it took a little over an hour.
 From the main platforms, you turn left and look for the signs to the Vesuviana line, the suburban trains that take you out along the bay towards Sorrento.
 You will need to buy a new ticket at the entrance and find the platform for trains heading to Ercalano.
 On arrival, there is no need to look for taxis or buses; take the street opposite the station exit and it’s a reasonable down-hill walk toward the Bay of Naples of about 15-20 minutes.
 If this doesn’t suit, there is a tourist bureau next to the station to provide all the normal tourist services.
 Having a guide is always of benefit, but the ruins of Herculaneum can be easily walked in a steady two to three hours if you are on a budget.
 Compared to Pompeii, Herculaneum is a much more convenient site to visit, being much smaller with a lot more protection from the sun.

 The big difference between Herculaneum and its more famous neighbour Pompei is the size of the sites open for inspection.
 You can spend a full day in Pompei of continuous walking but still be unconvinced you have seen everything.
 The Herculaneum site is much smaller but this is not from any sense that all buried treasures have been uncovered.
 Excavating Herculaneum has been much slower than its neighbour down the bay as it was consumed by volcanic mud, not the more easily excavated volcanic ash that buried Pompei.
 Initially Herculaneum was excavated by tunnelling starting in 1738 and by this stage, large sections of the ‘modern’ town covered the Roman site.
-This has meant that the boundary of Ercalano has put a boundary on the excavations of the old Roman town as can be seen in the image on the left below.
+This has meant that the boundary of Ercalano has put a boundary on the excavations of the old Roman town as can be seen in the image on the right below.